leangjia/blender_docs/manual/files/media/video_formats.rst

 FFmpeg video
    FFmpeg codec compression.
 Which codecs are available depends on the operating system and FFmpeg version.
-   This options allows for a lot of different encodings, some presets are available (to the right of the *Encoding* sub-panel) to help with getting started.
+   This options allows for a lot of different encodings, some presets are available (to the right of the *Encoding* subpanel) to help with getting started.
    This option is also the only one allowing to export audio.